Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Now that you know what they are and their functionality on skin health, let me tell you little something about specific types of Fruit Enzymes.
 Namely, these are the most commonly used ones in products, known to deliver the best results.

-Among others, there is one enzyme in pineapples which is very beneficial for the skin when applied, bromelain.
-It’s the same one that gives you an intense tingling sensation on your tongue when eating this fruit.
+Among others, there is one enzyme in pineapples which is very beneficial for the skin when applied, and it is known as bromelain.
+It’s the same enzyme that gives you an intense tingling sensation on your tongue when eating this fruit.
 People even use it as a mashed fruit mask because of its strong peeling effect.

 Word of advice